 The Company uses cash flow hedges to minimize the variability in cash flows of assets or liabilities or forecasted transactions caused by fluctuations in foreign currency exchange rates, commodity prices or interest rates.
 The changes in the fair values of derivatives designated as cash flow hedges are recorded in AOCI and are reclassified into the line item in our consolidated statement of income in which the hedged items are recorded in the same period the hedged items affect earnings.
 The changes in fair values of hedges that are determined to be ineffective are immediately reclassified from AOCI into earnings.
-During the years ended December 31, 2013, 2012 and 2011, the Company did not record any gains or losses into earnings as a result of the discontinuance of cash flow hedges due to forecasted transactions that were no longer expected to occur.
+During the years ended December 31, 2014, 2013 and 2012, the Company did not record any gains or losses into earnings as a result of the discontinuance of cash flow hedges due to forecasted transactions that were no longer expected to occur.
 The maximum length of time for which the Company hedges its exposure to the variability in future cash flows is typically three years.

 The Company maintains a foreign currency cash flow hedging program to reduce the risk that our eventual U.S. dollar net cash inflows from sales outside the United States and U.S. dollar net cash outflows from procurement activities will be adversely affected by changes in foreign currency exchange rates.
 We enter into forward contracts and purchase foreign currency options (principally euros and Japanese yen) and collars to hedge certain portions of forecasted cash flows denominated in foreign currencies.
 When the U.S. dollar strengthens against the foreign currencies, the decline in the present value of future foreign currency cash flows is partially offset by gains in the fair value of the derivative instruments.
-Conversely, when the U.S. dollar weakens, the increase in the present value of future foreign currency cash flows is partially offset by losses in the fair value of the derivative instruments.
-The total notional values of derivatives that have been designated and qualify for the Company's foreign currency cash flow hedging program were \$8,450 million and \$4,715 million as of December 31, 2013 and 2012, respectively.
+The total notional values of derivatives that have been designated and qualify for the Company's foreign currency cash flow hedging program were \$13,224 million and \$8,450 million as of December 31, 2014 and 2013, respectively.